imhelendang/boilerplate-page-view-time-series-visualizer/README.md

 -- 🫶🏻

-Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer
+Instructions for the project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer